noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.17.new

-### **cannot find file *"App.F.12.17.new"***

-Location of regions from spring season net samples by the (**CalCOFI**; _Genus species_) used in analyses of abundance and trends in pelagic resources: Channel Islands National Marine Sanctuary region (red) includes CalCOFI stations inside and adjacent to CINMS; and Southern California Shelf (yellow) includes all CalCOFI stations over the shelf.
+A map showing the locations of spring season net samples by [CalCOFI](https://calcofi.org/) for use in analyses of abundance and trends in pelagic resources.
+Channel Islands National Marine Sanctuary region (red) includes CalCOFI stations inside and adjacent to CINMS; and Southern California Shelf (yellow) includes all CalCOFI stations over the shelf.
 Figure: A. Thompson/NOAA, [Ben Best/EcoQuants](https://ecoquants.com/)

 ## Figure App.F.12.19